389ds/389ds.github.io/docs/389ds/design/memberof-scalability.md

 - graph [type 2](#Type 2): **5** - 4 for the path(s) (1) of impacted leaf to the root  + 1 for *plg*
 - graph [type 3](#Type 3): **2** - 1 for the path(s) (0) of impacted leaf to the root of the leaf + 1 for *plg*

+In conclusion:

+- The cost increases in proportion of the number of paths *updated group --> root*
+- The cost increases in proportion of the *depth* (number of nodes on the path) of the *updated group --> root*
-In conclusion: **The cost of deleting a leaf is inexpensive and almost optimal**. *look up* cost can fluctuate depending of number of paths and how the paths can share some parts.
+- **The cost of deleting a leaf is inexpensive and almost optimal**. *look up* cost can fluctuate depending of number of paths and how the paths can share some parts.
 It could be improved in the *look down* phase where there are two identical internal searches of the updated group entry.

 #### Replacing ONE leaf with an other leaf as member of a group